lhypds/pdfmd/README.md

 ```

 - `-c` for enable crop.
+- `-i` can be multiple files, and can be a folder (will loop files in folder).
 - The output will be a Markdown file with many PNG files.
 - This can be used as generative AI's input.